dotnet/corefxlab/docs/specs/nativesized.md

 | Double	| implicit	 | implicit  |

 \* this conversion will be implemented as an overloaded operator.
-The conversion never fails, so the checked and unchecked behavior is the same, but we need those to convert between these new native-size ints to IL nint type (indirectly thhough [U]IntPtr).
+The conversion never fails, so the checked and unchecked behavior is the same, but we need those to convert between these new native-size ints to IL nint type (indirectly through [U]IntPtr).

 ## Language Support
 Details of language support work are tracked at https://github.com/dotnet/csharplang/issues/435.